forestgrape/coronavirus/4_immunological/immune_evasion.md

   - different priming steps in different locations can give a different appearance at different locations in a host -> enabling intra-host spread [to check/confirm]
 - Exploit
   Exploiting antibody induced phagocytosis by infecting the [phagocyte cell](#overcome-phagocytosis)
+- Reduce Exposure Time
+  * Coronavirus virions can adapt to infect cells quicker.
+    * This comes at the cost of more localized infections.
+    * Infecting cells quicker usually means the priming steps are less elaborate and so more cells are infected.
+This can cause more damage to the hosts which is not beneficial for viruses since they rely on their hosts.
+  * Coronaviruses can induce cells fusion.
+Thereby they circumvent the virion phase and thus they cannot be classically neutralized.
+To induce cell fusion the spikes are used, so antibodies targeting the spikes can prevent cell fusion, but cell fusion can be initiated quickly and between the cells the antibody concentration can be low [to confirm and cite].

 > Natural infections and vaccines also produce antibodies targeting no exposed substances, these helps to fight infections: during the intracellular assembling process, the virion proteins can get antibody-marked.